00101010b/stuff/README.md

 The settings I use for tmux.
 If you want to try them on your Mac, you will need to install tmux via homebrew like so: `brew install tmux && brew install reattach-to-user-namespace --wrap-pbcopy-and-pbpaste`.
 You just need to rename the file to `.tmux.conf` and place it in the root of your home directory `~/`.

 ### vimrc
-The settings I use for NeoVim.
-NeoVim is a modern fork of the Vim editor and I prefer it over MacVim.
+The settings I use for MacVim.
+MacVim is a modern fork of the Vim editor.
 If you want to use it you will need to, download the file to the root of your home folder `~/` and do the following in terminal:

 	cd ~
 	mv ~/vimrc ~/.vimrc